ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

-Optimisation is one of the most important topics for a wide range of fields in science and technology, such as computer science, operational research, and artificial intelligence [75], as well as in other areas like finance, business, and medicine [211].
+Optimisation is one of the most important topics for a wide range of fields in science and technology, such as computer science, operational research, and artificial intelligence, as well as in other areas like finance, business, and medicine.
 Given an optimisation problem, there exist different feasible solutions, and therefore the main aim of optimisation is to find the best possible solution to a problem from among all feasible solutions.
 Hence, solving an optimisation problem requires